 Months later, I witnessed a similar situation between two strangers.
 While sitting in gridlock traffic with my windows down, I was able to hear a man and a woman, in separate cars, expressing their attraction for each other.
 They were smiling and laughing.
 After a few minutes of conversation, they exchanged numbers.
 Their conversation continued until the traffic started to move.
 They said their goodbyes and he pledged that he would be calling her soon.
 It was bittersweet, and it reminded me of my previous situation.
 I may never know whether or not that man called that woman, but they had an opportunity to start a relationship that would have otherwise have been lost.
 It propelled me to think of how many others are affected by similar situations.
 This was the beginning of the idea of HeartsinCars.com

 I believe that life is like a drive in a car.
 You have to know when to pump your breaks, press on the gas, and honk your horn.
 Well, i have to tell you i pumped on the breaks and decided to focus on creating this site and business.
-I pressed on the gas and pushed myself harder than i have ever pushed myself before; and thats why you are reading this today.
+I pressed on the gas and pushed myself harder than i have ever pushed myself before; and thats how its possible you are reading this today.
 As far as who am I honking my horn at; it would have to be directed toward the big dating sites to encourage them to move over and make some room for the little guy; or should i say girl? :)